-After about an hour of walking (or more), the winding road will bring you to a crossroad.
-You will hear river/spring on your left and see a small bridge.
+After about an hour of walking (or more), the winding road will bring you to a crossroads.
+You will hear a river/spring on your left and see a small bridge.
 Walk over the bridge and turn left right away.
-Continue up the hill (you will pass public swimming pool on your left).
+Continue up the hill (you will pass the public swimming pool on your left).

 Once you climbed the hill, you will see 2 paths – one to the right – going up (this is asphalted road that leads to one of the villages; one to the left, – going down).
 Choose the left path.

 When you reach a wide flat area (there is a rubbish container right in front of you), keep walking.
 In about 1-2 minutes of walking, you should reach a spring that you have to cross. (btw: this area is a bit run down and dirtier than the rest of the hike).

 Keep walking.
 After a while, you will finally reach a crossroad with proper signs showing you where to go.
 To finish your hike around Guadalest reservoir you turn left (if you turned right, you would walk 30 minutes uphill until you reached the village of Benimantell.
 From there you can walk up to Guadalest.
 But for this hike, you would need to start in Guadalest village – see below Hike 2).

 After 20 minutes or so of leisurely walking (pretty much flat dusty road) alongside the dam, you will get back to your starting point.

 This hike takes about 2.5 hours with a leisurely walk.
 At a quicker pace and rarely any stops (which is hard to do with so many beautiful picture opportunities and views) you can do it in 2 hours.